MARTIMM/gnome-gtk3/README.md

 ### Pros
   * The defaults of GTK+ are kept.
+  * No fancy stuff like tapping into channels to run signal handlers.
   * Separation of callbacks from other code.
-Callbacks are always given to the routines as an object where the callback method is defined and the method name.
-User data can be provided using named arguments to the callback setup.
-An example of such a method is `register-signal()`.
+Callbacks are always given to the routines as an object and a name.
+The name is the callback method which is defined in that object.
+Extra user data can be provided using named arguments to the callback setup.
-  * No fancy stuff like tapping into channels to run signal handlers.
-  * `register-signal()` is a method to register callback methods to process signals like button clicks as well as events like keyboard input and mouse clicks.
-Not all signal handlers can be written yet because the provided native objects can not be imported into a Raku object because of its missing class.
+  * The most common use of callback routines is for responding to events resulting from signals like button clicks, keyboard input and mouse events.
+To set a callback to handle events is by calling the `register-signal()` method.

 ### Cons
   * The code is larger because it is more low level, that is, closer to the GTK+ api.
   * Code is somewhat slower.
 The setup of the example shown next is about 0.05 sec slower.
 That isn't much seen in the light that a user interface is mostly set up and drawn once.
   * More worrying is the compile time of a sufficient large application.

 |![][screenshot-1a]|![][screenshot-1b]|
 |:--:|:--:|